FirelightWP/easy-fancybox/readme.txt

 == Changelog ==

 = 1.3.4.9 =
+* NEW: jQuery Metadata support
-* NEW: Image map AREA support
+* NEW: Image map AREA support for all content types
 * NEW: new iFrame/HTML5 embed code for YouTube, Vimeo and Dailymotion
 * NEW: fix WordPress Dailymotion auto-embed code missing wmode
+* Some changes to default settings
 * BUGFIX: Opening speed

 = 1.3.4.8 =